Robyn Brown Speaks Out Against Lies, Reveals If She Is Leaving Kody

 There are always rumors flying about Kody Brown and his four wives from Sister Wives.
 On the show, Robyn and Kody look really happy, but there are constant rumors that Robyn is leaving him.

-Robyn is Kody’s newest wife and has two small children with him, plus she is the only one that is legally married to him.
+Robyn is Kody’s newest wife and has two small children with him, plus she is the only one who is legally married to him.
 The latest rumors are coming from someone who claims to be a family friend.
-The Inquisitr shared about how Robyn Brown’s alleged friend Kendra Pollard is saying that Robyn is pregnant again and even leaving Kody Brown to go back to Utah and be with her family.
+The Inquisitr previously reported about how Robyn Brown’s alleged friend Kendra Pollard is saying that Robyn is pregnant again and even leaving Kody Brown to go back to Utah and be with her family.
 She shared that Robyn is done and moving on.

 @LuvgvsUwngs @MySisWifesClos @MeriBrown1 Thank you!
 Matter resolved beyond satisfaction!
 So glad I got my order!
 The pieces are beautiful! pic.twitter.com/gWIoGh81Qe